In this exercise you will write a working program in Java to display an

 there for you, you should be able to get rid of the extra tab by pressing

-close curly brace should line up with the ‘p’ in public static
+close curly brace should line up with the ‘p’ in public static, since

 that’s the line where the matching open brace is.